 The summer attracts plenty of travelers to both Beijing and Prague.
 The city activities and the family-friendly experiences are the main draw to Beijing this time of year.
 Also, many travelers come to Prague for the city activities, the music scene, and the family-friendly experiences.

 In July, Beijing is generally a little warmer than Prague.
-Temperatures in Beijing average around 27°C (80°F), and Prague stays around 19°C (66°F).
+Daily temperatures in Beijing average around 27°C (80°F), and Prague fluctuates around 19°C (66°F).

 People are often attracted to the plentiful sunshine in Prague this time of the year.
 In Beijing, it's very sunny this time of the year.
 Beijing usually receives around the same amount of sunshine as Prague during summer.
 Beijing gets 224 hours of sunny skies, while Prague receives 216 hours of full sun in the summer.